 Today we tour the secrets of ancient Cairo.
 Our day will begin with a visit to the Egyptian Museum.
 The museum contains 120,000 ancient Egyptian antiquities, including its famous mummies room!
 After the museum we will cross the street for a visit to the Papyrus Factory, where we will learn how ancient papyrus (paper) was made from papyrus reeds.

-After lunch, which is provided during our entire time in Egypt, we will visit some of the earliest pyramids: the Bent Pyramid, the Red pyramid, the pyramid of Zozar, and the pyramid of Titi.
-We will also visit the Mastaba of Kagemeni, the Sed temple, and if time allows, see the Statue of Ramses II at Memphis.
+After lunch, which is provided during our entire time in Egypt, we will visit some of the earliest pyramids: the Bent Pyramid, the Red pyramid, the pyramid of Zoser, and the pyramid of Titi.
+We will also visit the Mastaba of Kagemni, the Sed temple, and if time allows, see the Statue of Ramses II at Memphis.

 Following breakfast, we depart for an amazing adventure at the Giza Pyramids.
 According to scholars, these ancient structures date back to about the year 2,500 BC--basically to the time of Abraham.
 In addition to marveling at the pyramids from the outside, you'll also have the chance to go inside and climb the narrow passage way leading into the King's Chamber!